oskeii/imaa-tracker/README.md

 - Optional metrics like the number of pages, number of episodes, even text direction
 - Specific content details such as volume/chapter, episode names, URLs, notes
 - Saves all media titles to your collection
-- Plus a dashboard full of insightful charts to visualize your progress over time
+- Plus a dashboard full of insightful charts to visualize your progress over time (can export as PNG)

 ## Contents
 - [Project Overview](#overview)